hdtodd/WeatherStation/doc/WS-WP-Install.md

 * `make upload; minicom`

 assuming that you're using `minicom` for communication between your host Pi and the probe.
 Once the code is uploaded, it will announce itself over the USB connection, inform you of any missing sensors, and then await commands over the USB port.  `?` or `help` will give a list of commands to try.
 A simple example would be to type `report` and then `sample` to show you the datetime stamp and readings from any connected sensors.
 WP does not support editing of command lines typed, so you can't correct typing mistakes.
 Just press RETURN and start a new command line.

+##Connecting the Arduino to Devices

+See the Fritzing circuit diagram (`WS_Probe.fzz` or `WS_Probe.pdf`) for details, and check or edit `WP.h` to review and/or change the pin assignments on the Arduino.
+Those assignments are for the Uno R3: you may need to change pin assignments on other models.

+Again, missing devices are ignored by the program.
+For those devices you do have, the program pin assignments are as follow:

+###Chronodot Real-Time-Clock
+*	VCC to Arduino 5v
+* 	GND to Arduino GND
+*  	SCL to Arduino pin 13
+*	SDA to Arduino pin 11

+###TFT pin definitions for Sainsmart 1.8" TFT SPI on the Arduino
+*	TFT VCC to Arduino 5v
+* 	TFT GND to Arduino GND
+*  	TFT SCL to Arduino pin 13
+*	TFT SDA to Arduino pin 11
+* 	TFT CS to Arduino pin 10
+*	TFT RS/DC to Arduino pin 9
+*	TFT Reset to Arduino pin 8
+* 	Arduino RESET to Arduino pin 7 (to enable TFT hardware reset on restart command)

+###DS18 pin definitions
+*	VCC to Arduino 5v (We use powered rather than parasitic mode, so VCC is needed)
+* 	GND to Arduino GND
+*  	Data wire to Arduino pin 5 with 4K7 Ohm pullup to VCC 5V

+###DHT22 pin definitions
+*	VCC to Arduino 5v
+*	GND to Arduino GND
+*	Data pin to Arduino pin 2 with 10K pullup to VCC 5v

+###MPL3115A2 pin definitions
+*	VCC to Arduino 5v
+* 	GND to Arduino GND
+* 	SCL to Arduino SCL
+*	SDA to Arduino SDA

 ##WeatherStation (WS)